-- A. Have the ability to ride a mountain bicycle for 30 minutes without stopping. - B. Demonstrate the following: correct riding technique, how to change gears, and how to work the brakes. - C. Successfully complete the required Field Test.
+- A. Have the ability to ride a bicycle for 45 minutes without stopping. - B. Demonstrate the correct riding technique, how to change gears, and how to work the brakes. - C. Increase his or her ability in the areas of confidence and bike handling. - D. Successfully complete the required Field Test.